raghavmecheri/viper/misc/LRM.md

 "H3sKell >>>"
 ```

-### 2.5.7) Array Literals
+### `2.5.7` List Literals
-All array literals consist of an opening square bracket, a sequence of objects/values all of the same type sepereated by commas, and a closing square bracket.
-Array literals must be assigned to variables of the type _array_ wrapping the same type the array literal contains.
-Array literals can contain array literals within themselves, leading to multi-dimensional arrays.
+All list literals consist of an opening square bracket, a sequence of objects/values all of the same type sepereated by commas, and a closing square bracket.
+List literals must be assigned to variables of the type _list_ wrapping the same type the array literal contains.
+List literals can contain array list within themselves, leading to multi-dimensional lists.

-Examples of valid array literals:
+Examples of valid list literals:
 ```
 [1, 2, 3]
 ["a", "b", "c"]
 [[1], [10]]
 ```

-Examples of invalid array literals:
+Examples of invalid list literals:
 ```
 [1, 'a', "3"]
 [nah, "beach"]
 [1, (5, 9)]
 ```

-# 3. Data Types
+# `3` Data Types
 Viper supports the same primitive and higher-order data types as many modern languages.
 Primitive types are supported natively, while higher-order types are implemented in Viper's standard library.

-## Primitive Data Types
+## `3.1` Primitive Data Types
-The five primitive types supported by Viper are `char`, `int`, `float`, `bool`, and `nah`.
+The six primitive types supported by Viper are `char`, `int`, `float`, `bool`, `string` and `nah`.
 The table below summarizes their properties and declarations, with more details in the following sections.
 | Primitive Type | Size | Description | Declaration/Usage |
 |-----------|-----------|-----------|-----------|
 | `char` | 2 bytes | Represents single ASCII characters | `char a = 'a';`<br>`char c = 'b' + 1;`<br>`char newline = '\n';` |